Maj William Gammell and his descendants

 He was married on 7 June 1824 at St. Georges Church, Hanover Square in London to Maria Du Vernet, daughter of Abraham du Vernet of Old Chorlton, Kent (St. Georges Parish Register).
 After his retirement from the Army in 1826, he and his wife settled at Braddons Hill, Torquay, where on 13 August 1828, their only son Andrew Gammell was born (see 1. below) and on 18 March 1830, their only other child, a daughter, Miriam Sophia Adelaide Gammell was born.

 William and his wife appear to have moved from Torquay to Plymouth, sometime before their daughter's first marriage and resided at 1 Victoria Place, Stonehouse, and it was there that William died on 21 February 1853 and was buried at Ford Park Cemetery, Plymouth.
 His will in Somerset House, leaves everything to his wife, and no mention is made of his children, but this is understandable in as much as they were provided for by the terms of the legacy left to William by his grandfather, mentioned above.
 William's wife Maria, survived her husband by 30 years, and died in December 1883 in Hampstead aged 88.

 2. Their daughter Miriam was married in St. Andrews Church Plymouth on 10 November 1849 to Colonel John Messiter (1798-1882) an elderly widower, who was at that time serving in the 28th Foot.
-They had a daughter, Frances Effield Messiter who was born in about 1851, but who died on 8 June 1872.
-After Colonel Messiter's death, probably in early 1882, Miriam married in 1883, Julius Alfred Bertram another widower, whose first wife had been Martha Janet Gammell, her first cousin.
+On 24 November 1850, a daughter, Frances Effield Messiter was born, but she died after a long, but unknown, illness on 8 June 1872.
+After Colonel Messiter's death on 13 January 1882, Miriam married Julius Alfred Bertram another widower on 28 March 1883.
+Julius' first wife had been Martha Janet Gammell, her first cousin.
 Miriam died in London on 14 July 1901.